Hattix.co.uk PC Hardware Collection

 At this time, WD's VelociRaptor was also in the SAS space as the "Enterprise Storage" (Seagate would rebrand the Savvio 10K.7 to "Enterprise Performance v7") and the two frequently duked it out.

 This guy spent most of his time doing pretty much nothing in a Dell Precision T5600 workstation, which is where I got it from.
-By the time I had it (around 2018-ish), the world was SSD, but I needed hardware to replace the Hattix.co.uk server with something meatier and it was the boot drive for a few years, being retired in 2023.
+By the time I had it (around 2018-ish), the world was SSD, but I needed hardware to replace the Hattix.co.uk server with something meatier and it was the boot drive for a few years, being retired in 2023 due to impending failure.

 Seagate rated its performance to a 2.9 ms average latency, 204 MB/s outer and 125 MB/s inner transfer rates.
 In 2012, when this drive was introduced, that was definitely in the 10K-class of performance.
 How has it held up?